calcaide/raspberry-tools/localisation/README.md

 # Localisation

-All these configuraitons also can be reached through `raspi-config`.
+All these configurations also can be reached through `raspi-config`.

 ## Contents
 - [Change locale](#change-locale).